top of page

 How Losses Connect to Each Other

 Losing a dear friend can bring back the ache of losing a parent or another loved one.
-But these connections aren’t limited to similar kinds of losses.
+These connections aren’t limited to similar kinds of losses.
 The grief of death can also awaken memories of other difficult experiences, such as:

 Triggers Aren’t Always Obvious